makersacademy/bowling-challenge/REVIEW_GUIDELINES.md

 - Methods have a single responsibility
 - Appropriate semi-colon use
 - No nested conditionals
-- Code free of comments
+- Code free of unnecessary comments and commented-out sections
 - Consistent indentation

 ## Testing